-Designing a great circuit board is both a craft and an art, and thanks to today’s technology, there is a lot of excellent circuit design software out there to help you do it.
+Designing a great circuit board is both a craft and an art, and thanks to today’s technology, there is a lot of excellent circuit design apps and software out there to help you do it.
 The best circuit board design apps or software for you will depend on your level of experience and personal style.
-Different types of PCB design software may work better with different designers depending on how they like to conceptualize your design.
+Different types of PCB design apps may work better with different designers depending on how they like to conceptualize your design.

-PCB Design Software List
+PCB Design App and Software List

 Many people feel that one aspect of the best PCB design software is that it is free.
 Of course, that isn’t enough.
 The best circuit design software for you will not only fit your budget but enable you to create the kind of circuits you want to create with relative ease.

 To help you out, we’ve compiled a list of some of the top free PCB design software programs out right now: